Stress Fractures – What are they, and how are they treated?

-The rehabilitation and strengthening process usually involves a combination of rest, bracing and physical therapy to help restore whole lower limb, core muscle and joint function.
+The rehabilitation and strengthening process usually involves a combination of rest, bracing and physical therapy to help restore the whole lower limb, core muscle and joint function.

 Return to Normal Routine

 There is often more than one professional involved in the management of stress fractures.
-Erko Physio work in close consultation with local sports physicians and GP’s, orthopaedic surgeons, sports dietitians and podiatrists who will be involved in monitoring your condition.
+Erko Physio we work in close consultation with local sports physicians and GP’s, orthopaedic surgeons, sports dietitians and podiatrists who will be involved in monitoring your condition.
 Once you have regained function and been given the all clear, you can gradually return to your normal routine.

 Start Your Recovery Journey Today – Contact Erko Physio